QChem-pnk/public_GMCALC/README.md

 # Configuration

-There's a config.sh file that contains folder locations, methods, and command for launching (for now).
+There's a config.sh file that contains folder locations, methods, and command for launching.